Juanx65/WifiSniffing/README.md

   for more information, use ./chanhop.sh --help

-  ### tcpdump single channel
+  ### Tcpdump single channel

-  once the wlan interface is set as monitor mode, we can sniff the probe request on it using tcpdump as follows:
+  Once the wlan interface is set as monitor mode, we can sniff the probe request on it using tcpdump as follows:

   ```
   sudo tcpdump -I -i <intreface> -y IEEE802_11_RADIO -e -s 256 type mgt subtype probe-req -w <filen name to save>